Jolimont railway station

-Jolimont railway station is a commuter railway station on the Mernda and Hurstbridge lines, which are part of the Melbourne railway network.
+Jolimont station is a railway station operated by Metro Trains Melbourne on the Mernda and Hurstbridge lines, both part of the Melbourne rail network.
 It serves the inner-eastern suburb of East Melbourne, in Melbourne, Victoria, Australia.
 Jolimont station is a ground-level premium station, featuring two side platforms.
 It opened on 21 October 1901.

 Jolimont is one of two stations that are close to the Melbourne Cricket Ground (MCG), the other being Richmond.
 During events at the MCG, extra exit gates are open to reduce crowding.

 History

 Jolimont station opened on 21 October 1901, when a direct railway line was provided between Princes Bridge and Collingwood.
 Like the locality itself, the station was named after the French words 'joli mont', which translates to 'pretty mount' in English.
 The name was believed to have been given by the French-Swiss wife of Charles Joseph La Trobe, Victoria's first Governor.
+According to an edict laid down by William Clarke, who financed the station's construction in the 1860s, the station is not permitted to have any advertising material displayed.

 The original timber station building was manufactured in England in 1899.
 In the late 1920s, it was sold and re-erected in Canberra, on the site of the present Jolimont Centre.
 After being damaged by fire, it was demolished in 1977.

 In 1973, additional entrances and exits were provided.
-In 1985, the station was renamed Jolimont MCG, and at the time it was noted that it was unique in that no advertising was permitted on the station site, according to the construction finance contract.
+In 1985 the station name was changed from "Jolimont" to "Jolimont MCG", with new signs being made, though the original name was and is still used in most contexts.

 In November 2015, extra shelter and seats were provided on both platforms.